-Diarrhea is caused by an imbalance in the digestive system; perhaps from overgrowth of bacteria or an ingested poison.
+Diarrhea is caused by an imbalance in the digestive system; perhaps from overgrowth of yeast or an ingested poison.
 It may be brought on by lack of fiber in the diet, an enzyme or vitamin A deficiency, intestinal parasites, colitis, a reaction to rancid nuts or oils, eating unripe fruits, or food allergies.
 Symptoms include uncomfortably frequent, fluid, and excessive bowel movements.